 The acronym FAST represents the signs and symptoms of stroke.

-A symptom is something the patient experiences or reports, such as a headache, while a sign is something others detect, such as a rash.
 The signs and symptoms of a TIA are represented by the abbreviation FAST (Face, Arms, Speech, Time):

 - Arms - arm weakness or numbness might make it hard for the patient to either raise both arms, or to keep them raised.